jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 55 Consequence of inability to provide tax file numbers
 Where any person at any time—that person shall, notwithstanding any other provision of the RWT rules, be relieved from that obligation to provide the Commissioner with that tax file number.
-  (a) is required in accordance with section 52 or section 53 or section 54 to provide the Commissioner with any other person's tax file number; and
+  (a) is required under the reporting requirements in sections 25F to 25I and 25N to provide the Commissioner with any other person's tax file number; and
   (b) having made reasonable efforts to obtain that tax file number, is unable to do so,—

 ### 55B Information relating to offshore persons and tax file numbers